crowdsecurity/crowdsec/pkg/acquisition/README.md

 ## StreamingAcquisition

-Start a streaming (or `TAIL_MODE`, commonly used when crowdsec runs as a daemon) acquisition that is never expected to return except on error.
+Start a streaming (or `TAIL_MODE`, commonly used when crowdsec runs as a daemon) acquisition.
+Starts appropriate go-routines via the `tomb.Tomb` and returns.

 ## CanRun

 Can be used to prevent specific data source to run on specific platforms (ie. journalctl on BSD)

 # BoilerPlate code